Lawstorant/wrc-moza-presets/README.md

 ### Pedals:
 - Modified deadzone values for all axes.
 1% by default, 20% for clutch.
-- Added preset for the upcoming CRP2 pedal set.
 - Fix `sub_device_name` in CRP preset.
 Preset shows up in the game UI now.
+- CRP preset can be used with the CRP2 pedal set (it's the same device internally).
+The pretty name should be updated to reflect that

 ### SGP Sequential Shifter:
 - Reversed the upshift/downshift mappings (pull for gear up, push for gear down).